malacalypse/h9-remote/README.md

 H9 Remote v 1.0.0
 =================

-Copyright 2018 Daniel Collins.
+Copyright 2018.
 Use of this software, the provided plugin, and any additional resources provided, unless listed below under "Credit", is permitted under the conditions of the [Creative Commons Attribution-NonCommercial-ShareAlike](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
 All other rights are reserved.

-This software comes with NO WARRANTY, including suitability for purpose, and by using this software you waive any and all claims against the author or his assignees for any consequences, real or imagined, arising from, out of, or in conjunction with, said use.
+*Eventide and the Eventide logo are a registered trademark of Eventide, Inc.  The names of various algorithms may also be trademarks or registered trademarks of Eventide Inc., and are referenced herein for compatibility and interoperability only.*

+*This software is not produced by, nor affiliated in any way with, Eventide Inc. Please direct all issues or feature requests through this github page.*

 # Description

-The H9 Remote is a Max For Live (M4L) Audio Effect plugin which, while it does not alter your audio in any way internally, uses MIDI as a sideband control for an Eventide H9 stompbox.
+The H9 Remote is a Max For Live (M4L) Audio Effect plugin which can control an attached H9 stompbox in real time, supporting Ableton Live's automation and MIDI mapping and enabling saving the pedal preset state in a Live set or Live preset for future recall, even if the pedal has been completely reprogrammed in the meantime.

-The intended use case is either as a standalone audio effect on a track, to visually represent where the H9 would be in the signal chain, either in combination with an External Audio Effect plugin to support the actual audio routing, or to manage an in-line H9 attached to the instrument directly. *Note: This plugin processes no audio directly.
+*Note: This plugin processes no audio directly.
 It only controls an attached H9.*

-The plugin is specifically designed to allow track automation of H9 parameters as if the user were manipulating the knobs in realtime on the front panel, using MIDI CC.

 Basic features include:

+* Fully supports all 5 modules (TimeFactor, ModFactor, PitchFactor, Space, and H9) and all 49 algorithms currently implemented in the H9 Max.
 * Does not need the device to contain the required preset - can set any algorithm and module directly.
 * Operates entirely independently of the device's preset list - Does not overwrite any presets on the device.
 * Supports Ableton M4L presets, so can store a completely separate set of presets than what is on the device.
 * Saves the device configuration in the preset - no accidentally configuring the wrong H9 if you have multiple in a chain!
 * Receives and transmits knob, expression, and hotswitch changes from the pedal, for track automation recording, live performance, etc.
 * Supports Push and Live MIDI mapping to extend the controls for your H9 into the physical realm.
-* Remembers which H9 each instance of the plugin was connected to, and restores the saved configuration from your Live file on open - ensuring your project loads with the right effects!
+* Remembers which H9 each instance of the plugin was connected to, and restores the saved configuration from your Live file on open - ensuring your project re-opens with the right effects on the right pedal automatically.
 * Allows you to send expression to the H9 even if you don't have an expression pedal connected.

+**Note:** For the optimal experience, this plugin makes use of the [DSEG14 font family](https://github.com/keshikan/DSEG) and [Dotrice](https://fontlibrary.org/en/font/dotrice).
+Please download and install those families to see the LCD in a slightly-closer match to the actual Factor and H9 stompbox displays.

+Things that are not supported:

+* Enable/disable of the plugin.
+* Multiple instances of the plugin connected to the same H9 in the same Live set.
+* Any controls other than the 10 knobs, the epxression pedal, and the "performance switch" (repeat/freeze/hotswitch).
+E.g. the looper functionality or pedal bypass.
+* Turning your H9 Core or Standard into a Max (unless you own a Max already in which case your Core's additional algorithms will be automatically unlocked once you connect the Core or Standard to your account).
+* Auto-configuration of your H9 for you.
+* Routing your audio to and from the H9.

 # Compatibility and Credit

 H9 Remote is compatible with Ableton Live 9 and 10.
 No guarantees are made of compatiblity with any other version, although it might work.
 It has only been tested on Mac, and no guarantee of compatiblity with Windows is offered nor is planned to be.

-A basic undestanding of MIDI, channels, CC numbers, and device configuration/operation is assumed.
+A basic understanding of MIDI, channels, CC numbers, and device configuration/operation is assumed.
 This is not a tutorial.

 The H9 Remote includes the imp.MIDI toolkit from The Impersonal Stereo (https://www.theimpersonalstereo.com/max-externals/) with gratefulness to David Butler.
 No ownership of this external is in any way implied or asserted.